mitchellwrosen/mit/README.md

 - Run `git merge --ff ≪branch≫` to merge in the changes, possibly with a merge bubble (as we do not pass `--no-commit`), but preferring a fast-forward).
   - If the merge fails with conflicts,
-    - if we have stashed uncommitted changes,
-      - use `git merge --abort` to reset the working tree to the state it was in before `mit sync` and
+    - if we have stashed uncommitted changes, use `git merge --abort` to reset the working tree to the state it was in before `mit sync` and exit.
+(This is only a temporary restriction).
-      - exit.
-      - (This is only a temporary restriction).
-    - Otherwise, if we have not stashed uncommitted changes,
-      - run `git diff` to identify and report the conflicting files, then
-      - recommend either fixing the conflicts and running `mit commit`, or running `mit abort`.
+    - Otherwise, if we have not stashed uncommitted changes, report the conflicting files, and recommend either fixing the conflicts and running `mit commit`, or running `mit abort`.
   - Otherwise, if the merge succeeds,
     - if we have stashed uncommitted changes, try applying them with `git stash apply`.
       - If that fails,
-        - report the new commits that result from the merge, and
-        - explain that there are now conflicts due to the uncommitted changes.
+        - report the new commits that result from the merge, and explain that there are now conflicts due to the uncommitted changes.
         - Store some metadata that allows the user to elect to abandon the synchronize effort entirely with `mit abort`, or else contine working and eventually `mit commit` the resolved conflicts, and possibly more.
-      - Otherwise, if applying the previously uncommitted changes succeeds,
-        - report the new commits that result from the merge.
+      - Otherwise, if applying the previously uncommitted changes succeeds, report the new commits that result from the merge.
-    - Otherwise, if we have not stashed uncommitted changes,
-      - report the new commits that result from the merge.
+    - Otherwise, if we have not stashed uncommitted changes, report the new commits that result from the merge.